SPBTFramwork/SPBT/README.md

 # SPBT: A New Poisoning Attack against Neural Code Models
-This repository provides the code for reproducing the experiments of SPBT: A New Poisoning Attack against Neural Code Models (SPBT).
+This repository provides the code for reproducing the experiments of SPBT.

 ## Glance